phdalandan/dashi/README.md

 Dashi is a lightweight static website served by Nginx inside a Debian LXC container running on Proxmox VE.

-This project was built as a hands-on infrastructure experiment.
-It is minimal, self-hosted, and intentionally simple.
+This project powers a personal dashboard designed to fit my specific needs and preferences.

 ⚠️ This entire project was purely vibe-coded.
 It works.